8 Remarkable Benefits of Meditation

 Mindfulness meditation may help boost immune function.
 In a study, researchers showed that mindfulness meditation is about as effective as exercise for reducing the occurrence of acute respiratory infection, which includes colds and seasonal flu.

 Don’t judge your meditation skills, which may only increase your stress.
-Meditation takes practice.
+It takes practice to be able to enjoy the benefits of meditation.

 If you want to learn about other ways to improve your health you check out our article 10 things you can do to improve your health right now